PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-14-zsh-run-help.md

 Unfortunately, the `run-help` function is not enabled by default on macOS.
 To enable it, simply add these lines to your \~/.zshrc startup file:

 ```
-HELPDIR=/usr/share/zsh/5.8/help    # help files dir on macOS 12.1
+HELPDIR=/usr/share/zsh/5.8/help    # <-- necessary on macOS 12.1 --<
 unalias run-help 2>/dev/null       # don't display err if already done
 autoload run-help
 alias help=run-help                # optionally alias to help
 ```
+---

-**Update:** At some point Apple has changed something about the default zsh configuration resulting in the appropriate help directory being included in the environmental variables `fpath`:
+**Update:** At some point Apple has changed something about the default zsh configuration.
+The appropriate help directory is now included in the `fpath` environmental variable, eliminating the need to set the `HELPDIR` variable:

 ```
-% echo $fpath
-/Users/stan/functions /usr/local/share/zsh/site-functions /usr/share/zsh/site-functions /usr/share/zsh/5.8.1/functions
+# HELPDIR=/usr/share/zsh/5.8/help    # not needed on macos 13.2
+unalias run-help 2>/dev/null       # don't display err if already done
+autoload run-help
+alias help=run-help                # optionally alias to help
 ```

-I'm not sure which update make this change, which makes it unecessary (but harmless) to set `HELPDIR` to a correct value.
+---

 {% capture notice-1 %}